murxla/murxla/docs/solver_profile.rst

 .. note::
    - The `include` attribute is a required attribute for `theories`.
-   - Any theory from :cpp:enum:`murxla::TheoryId` can be included except `THEORY_ALL`.
+   - Any theory from :cpp:enum:`murxla::Theory` can be included except `THEORY_ALL`.
    - `THEORY_BOOL` is always implicitly included.